-Action Research for the School Leaders
+Action Research for School Leaders

 This course provides school leaders with the knowledge and skills necessary to use action research as a tool to address professional needs, interests, and problems.
 Connections between the course content and the role of a school leader will provide the foundation needed for students to apply the fundamentals of action research at the local school level as a school leader.
-The course is for M.Ed. and Ed.S.
-Teacher Leadership students only.

-Applying Technologies for Effective Instruction The purpose of this Course is to develop the knowledge and skills needed to understand the role various forms of electronic and digital technology can play in the teaching/learning process and how effective teachers engage these processes in the classroom.
+Applying Technologies for Effective Instruction

+The purpose of this Course is to develop the knowledge and skills needed to understand the role various forms of electronic and digital technology can play in the teaching/learning process and how effective teachers engage these processes in the classroom.